 There are other market factors to consider besides seasonality.
 One of the biggest is the inventory of houses for sale in your area.
 Low inventory means it could be a good time to sell, since buyers may clamor for any available properties and may be willing to pay top dollar for your home.

-If you’re curious about the inventory in your area, Realtor.com offers statistics about regional home sales, including median sale prices, the number of active listings, and days on the market (DOM).
+If you’re curious about the inventory in your area, check out our local real estate trends data including median sale prices, the number of active listings, and days on the market (DOM).
 The DOM tells you how many days the home was on the market before it sold.
 A low DOM can signal low inventory and higher sales prices.

 Another consideration is mortgage interest rates.
 When interest rates are low, buyers are motivated to take out mortgage loans.
 More buyers mean more sales, which could translate into less time on the market, or more money, for your home.
 Similarly, buyers are motivated when they are worried interest rates might go up soon.
 Sites like Kiplinger will forecast these interest rate hikes based on the activity of the Federal Reserve.